rotaria-smp/Minecraft-connector/readme.md

 # minecraft discord connection

 # JAVA
-The java mod is sending chat on port 26644
+The java mod is sending ingame and discord chat, tps and online players.
+Also with a whitelisting command and auto removal if user leaves the discord